Cybersexuality

-Cybersexuality is a term in psychology and human sexuality that describes how a person identifies sexually while performing online activities like chatting, posting on forums and interacting on dating sites or virtual worlds like Second City.
+In psychology and human sexuality, cybersexuality is how a person identifies sexually while performing online activities like chatting, posting on forums and interacting on dating sites or virtual worlds like Second Life.
 A person's cybersexuality may and often does differ from how they identify offline.

 History

-The term cybersexuality was born out of the expansion of access to the World Wide Web during the 90's with dial up services like AOL and Compuserve.
-The word was derived out of the term “cyber” which was first used in the 1940s is reference to human cybernetics, introduced by Norbert Weiner in his 1948 book Cybernetics: Or Control and Communication in the Animal and the Machine.
-“Cybersexuality” is derived from a combination of the Greek kybernētēs, meaning to steer or govern and the Latin term sexuālitās, which comes from the Latin noun sexus, which means a sex, state of being either male or female.
+The term "cybersexuality" was born out of the expansion of access to the World Wide Web during the 1990s from dial up services like AOL and Compuserve.
+The word was derived from the term "cyber", first used in the 1940s is reference to human cybernetics, introduced by Norbert Wiener in his 1948 book Cybernetics: Or Control and Communication in the Animal and the Machine.
+"Cybersexuality" is derived from a combination of the Greek kybernētēs, meaning to steer or govern and the Latin term sexuālitās, which comes from the Latin noun sexus, which means a sex, state of being either male or female.

-1980’s & 1990’s
+1980s and 1990s

-The groundwork for the terminology was laid further in the 1980s with books like William Gibson's Neuromancer and Donna Haraway's A Cyborg Manifesto, both of which explore themes of sexuality in the newly developing cyber world.
-Blade Runner, released in 1982 also explores androids and replicants questioning sexuality while, 1985's Weird Science was one of the first to explore sexual attraction to a virtually created woman operating with artificial intelligence that could pass the Turing Test.
-The 1980s also saw the first popular example of sexuality being introduced into video games when Sierra Entertainment released Leisure Suit Larry in the Land of the Lounge Lizards where gamers could instruct characters into inferred sexual activities.
+The groundwork for the terminology was laid further in the 1980s with books like William Gibson's Neuromancer and Donna Haraway's "A Cyborg Manifesto", both of which explore themes of sexuality in the newly developing cyber world.
+Blade Runner, released in 1982, also explores androids and replicants questioning sexuality, and the 1985 film Weird Science was one of the first to explore sexual attraction to a virtually created woman operating with artificial intelligence that could pass the Turing test.
+The 1980s also saw the first popular example of sexuality being introduced into video games: Sierra Entertainment released Leisure Suit Larry in the Land of the Lounge Lizards, where gamers could instruct characters into implied sexual activities.

-Cybersexuality as a term first appeared in the 1990s as cybersex became accessible through the internet through chat rooms, email and online dating websites with the explosion of access to dial-up internet.
-One of the first uses of the word can be traced to a 1995 article in the Body & Science journal in 1995 by Samantha Holland called No BODY is ‘Doing It’:Cybersexuality as a Postmodern Narrative.
+The term cybersexuality first appeared in the 1990s as cybersex became accessible through the internet through chat rooms, email, and online dating websites with the explosion of access to dial-up internet.
+One of the first uses of the word can be traced to a 1995 article in the Body & Science journal in 1995 by Samantha Holland called "No BODY is 'Doing It': Cybersexuality as a Postmodern Narrative".
 Holland's paper frames cybersexuality as a postmodern narrative where virtual interactions allow identity play free from physical constraints.

 Jenny Wolmark helped the term gain significant traction with the publication of her book, Cybersexualities: A Reader on Feminist Theory, Cyborgs and Cyberspace in 1999.
 In the publication, cybersexuality is positioned as a gender bending philosophy, exploring sexual expressions and challenging patriarchal structures.
 The book dives further into cybersexuality by exploring digital embodiment and gender fluidity.
-Similarly, Kathryn Bigelow's 1995' Strange Days explores technological themes of virtually tapping others sexual experiences by using a quantum recording device that is attached to the cerebral cortex, allowing customers to experience not only what they saw but what they felt as well.
+Similarly, Kathryn Bigelow's 1995 film Strange Days explores technological themes of virtually taping others' sexual experiences by using a quantum recording device that is attached to the cerebral cortex, allowing customers to experience not only what they saw but what they felt as well.